 ArcGIS Enterprise portals and enterprise geodatabases

-Beginning with 10.7.1, you can add an enterprise geodatabase as a data store item in an ArcGIS Enterprise portal, which registers the geodatabase with multiple federated ArcGIS Server sites at once.
+You can add an enterprise geodatabase as a data store item in an ArcGIS Enterprise portal, which registers the geodatabase with multiple federated ArcGIS Server sites at once.
 The map, feature, and image services you publish from ArcGIS Pro, ArcMap, and ArcGIS Server Manager to federated ArcGIS Server sites are automatically available to you in your portal as layer items.

 The following list summarizes additional workflows that create portal items, powered by web services, that reference content in registered enterprise geodatabases: